When charging a battery, it is important to know how many amps are going into the battery. To do this, you can use the amp meter on the charger.

 Once the clamp is loose enough, you just take the leadoff.
 You then do the same to the other one.
 It is best to disconnect the positive first and then the negative.
 Also, while disconnecting these make sure the car is off, and the key is not in the ignition.

 Once you have the leads of the diodes, you just have to connect the battery charger.
 Depending on the type of battery charger you have might determine how you do this.
 Most chargers have clamps of some sort though.
-You also try the best battery maintainer for car, it better than battery charger, everyone should have one.

 All you do is take the wires with the clamps on them, they will probably look like jumper cables, and then you hook the clamps to the post.
 The positive one needs to go to the positive and the negative needs to go to the negative.